 Biographical History of John Boyd’s life – Osinga’s Science, Strategy, and War (p.
 41)

-John Boyd’s formal military career began in 1946, when he was drafted into the US Army.
+John Boyd’s formal military career began in 1944, when he enlisted in the US Army.

 In the early fifties, he transferred to the US Air Force, where he became a star pilot during the Korean War, and later became an instructor at the prestigious Fighter Weapons School.